v00423/DIP/README.md

 # Acknowledgment
-Thanks for the Poisson algorithm and laplacian loss algorithm proposed by Prof.GUO's teaching Slides Also thanks for Prof.GUO for sharing the parameter settings for FCN networks and  detailed answers.
+Thanks for the Poisson algorithm and laplacian loss algorithm proposed by Prof.GUO's teaching Slides

+Also thanks for Prof.GUO for sharing the parameter settings for FCN networks and  detailed answers.🌹🌹🌹